gabrielbdsantos/tetris/README.md

 A minimal Python wrapper around OpenFOAM's blockMesh.

-### Background
+:warning: **Warning**: the project is still in _alpha_/_beta_.
+Breaking changes may occur at any time.

-blockMesh is a great meshing tool --- in my _humble_ opinion, one of the best.
+### Rationale

+blockMesh is a great meshing tool.
 It is at the same time simple and robust, enabling the user to create structured meshes for almost any geometry.
 The downside, however: it can be really complicated --- and sometimes boring --- to compute the coordinates of several vertices, set the correct vertex sequence that defines each one of the blocks, compute the number of elements and grading level that results in the desired cell size, etc. On top of that, complex geometric features are usually only feasible via splines (see [this section][tableedges] in the blockMesh documentation), which are defined by a complex set of spatial coordinates that are quasi impossible to type in manually.

 So, why not integrate blockMesh with a user-friendly programming language like Python?